Skip to main content

 Notes

-Serbia's visa-free list is extensive.
-Check the Serbian Ministry of Foreign Affairs website for the full list of visa-exempt nationalities.
-The Schengen visa-free entry applies regardless of passport nationality — making it exceptionally useful for Dubai's diverse expatriate population.
+Serbia's nationality-based visa-free list is bilateral — check the Serbian Ministry of Foreign Affairs (mfa.gov.rs) for your passport.
+The visa-free entry for holders of a Schengen, UK, EU, or US visa, or a Schengen, EU, or US residence permit, applies regardless of passport nationality — making it the most useful route for Dubai's diverse expatriate population.
+Note that India's nationality-based visa-free access was cancelled on 1 January 2023.

 Key Points About Serbia's Visa Policy